BSc Hons (Univ of Sydney), PhD (Stanford), FGSA

 2006, The Dorothy Hill Medal (Geol Soc Aust, Qld) for services to Queensland geology

+I am a structural geologist with over 50 years of structural analysis experience in orogenic systems both as a teaching/research academic and as a consultant to the minerals exploration industry.
 My expertise, and personal enjoyment, is in the unravelling of complex geological structures, particularly in metamorphic rocks and shear zones.
 My consultancy strengths are my experience, and an in-depth knowledge of the structural geologist's toolbox, both practical and theoretical that comes from 32 years of teaching all aspects of structural geology.